JonnyBanana/The-Most-Common-Passwords-Pin-e-ScreenLocks/README.md

 hundreds of thousands of passwords, accounts and much more...
 </br>

-here instead you can get a lot of detailed statistics on every aspect and on any kind of passowrds
+here instead you can get a lot of detailed statistics on every aspect and on any kind of passwords
 </br>
 http://passwordresearch.com/stats/statindex.html